 He is a member of the Montreal Cancer Institute’s Young Ambassadors Circle and is involved each year in a number of philanthropic activities in the community.

 Mr. Kruyt has been Vice-President of Power Corporation since 1996.
-He is Chairman of Power Pacific Corporation Limited, a subsidiary of Power Corporation; of Sagard China, one of the Corporation’s equity investment funds; and Vice-Chairman of Power Energy Corporation.
-He also serves as a director of Potentia Solar Inc., Eagle Creek Renewable Energy Inc. and Montréal International.
-He has been Chairman of the Canada China Business Council since 2003.
+He is Chairman of Power Pacific Corporation Limited, a subsidiary of Power Corporation and of Sagard China, one of the Corporation’s equity investment funds.
+He is Vice-Chairman of Power Energy Corporation and Potentia Renewables Inc. and also serves as a director of Potentia Solar Inc. and Eagle Creek Renewable Energy Inc.

 Mr. Kruyt obtained a Bachelor of Commerce degree from Concordia University and an MBA from the European Institute of Business Administration (INSEAD).